May 20, 2020

 In Cynthia’s case, the cancer team went a step further.
 They ordered an MRI to analyze her tumor in greater detail.
 The MRI revealed Cynthia’s primary tumor was 3 times larger than initially suggested on the mammogram and ultrasound.

 The MRI also showed she had separate tumors near the main tumor.
-Dr. Amin, Dr. Coster and breast medical oncologist Anne O’Dea, MD, recommended lumpectomy surgery followed by radiation therapy.
+Her breast surgical oncologist, Dr. Coster and breast medical oncologist Anne O’Dea, MD, recommended lumpectomy surgery followed by radiation therapy.

 Her breast care team noted there are nuanced issues to consider in patients.
 Sometimes a lumpectomy is the right choice.
 Sometimes, a mastectomy.
 Dedicated, fellowship-trained breast surgeons, such as those at the cancer center, are more likely to optimize the balance between successful tumor removal and excellent cosmetic result,” says Dr. Coster.

 One step forward, 2 steps back

-During surgery, Dr. Amin successfully removed the tumor as planned.
+During surgery, her breast surgical oncologist successfully removed the tumor as planned.
 But she also found cancer cells in the surrounding lymph nodes.
 That meant Cynthia would require chemotherapy to prevent the cancer from spreading further.

-“When Dr. Amin called to tell me I needed chemo, I was on my way to buy a sports bra.
+“When I got the call telling me I needed chemo, I was on my way to buy a sports bra.
 I went ahead and got the bra.
 I was not going to let this get me down,” she says.

 Every member of The University of Kansas Cancer Center staff who interacted with Cynthia described her as a positive force.
-“Even when I had to give her bad news, she moved quickly into the mindset of ‘it is what it is’ and ‘let’s get going!’” says Dr. Amin.
+“Even when I had to give her bad news, she moved quickly into the mindset of ‘it is what it is’ and ‘let’s get going!’” says her breast surgical oncologist.